sprin/pg-discuss/docs/source/internals/database.rst

 Thread
 ------

-`Thread` represents a collection of comments associated with a particular external item, such as a blog post or other web page.
+:class:`~pg_discuss.models.Thread` represents a collection of comments associated with a particular external item, such as a blog post or other web page.
 Each external item must have a `client_id` associated with it that ties it to its thread.
 While the URL of the page may seem like an obvious choice, it should be avoided since URLs may change (domain changes, slug changes, etc).
 Also, the possibility of multiple items with threads on the same page should be considered.
 Defining `client_id` for each item to be an immutable, unique string is highly recommended.
 The JavaScript client may also send the URL in addition to the `client_id` upon thread creation, and a simple extension can capture and persist the URL in the `custom_json` column.

 Comment
 -------

-`Comment` represents a particular version of a comment associated with a particular thread via `thread_id`.
+:class:`~pg_discuss.models.Comment` represents a particular version of a comment associated with a particular thread via `thread_id`.
 Optionally, it can be associated with an Identity via `identity_id`, and a parent comment via `parent_id`.
 If comment editing and archiving are enabled, an archived comment may point to the current comment via `version_of_id`.
 The `text` column contains the comment text itself, and the `custom_json` column allows persistence of custom attributes by extensions.

 Identity
 --------

-`Identity` models an identity used to submit a comment.
+:class:`~pg_discuss.models.Identity` models an identity used to submit a comment.
 What the identity actually represents is up to the chosen `IdentityPolicy`: by default it simply represents a browser session, thus enabling users to edit and delete their own comments in the same browser session.
 Other implementations of `IdentityPolicy` may associate an `Identity` with a user who has been authenticated by another service, or perhaps an extension may create a login mechanism within the pg-discuss app.
 Custom `Identity` attributes can be persisted in `custom_json`.

 Technically, it is not required to use this model.
 If it is not desired to have any association between comments and logical identities, nor any authorization